scanny/python-pptx/docs/dev/analysis/shp-freeform.rst

   A path may begin with an `a:moveTo` element.
 This essentially locates the starting location of the "pen".
 Each subsequent drawing command extends the shape by adding a line segment.
-If the path does not begin with an `a:moveTo` element, the origin (0, 0) is used as the initial pen location.
+If the path does not begin with an `a:moveTo` element, the path does not appear (it is not drawn).
+Note this is contrary to the (unofficial) documentation indicating that (0, 0) is used as the default starting pen location.

   A path can be open or closed.
 If an `a:close` element is added, a straight line segment is drawn from the current pen location to the initial location